hetfirma/jquery-cron-hangfire/README.md

 # jquery-cron-quartz
-Simple UI to create CRON expressions for Hangfire Schedular
+Simple UI to create CRON expressions for Hangfire Schedular.